raphaelDkhn/midi-on-starknet/README.md

 # Represent MIDI Object On Starknet 💫

-An experimental project for representing musical MIDI data as a [Starknet](https://starkware.co/starknet/) smart contract.
+An experimental project for representing and manipulating musical MIDI data as a [Starknet](https://starkware.co/starknet/) smart contract.

 ## MIDI manipulation
 This project allows you to do midi manipulation: